- Sleep Products

-Cognitive Behavioral Therapy (CBT) is arguably the best way to address primary insomnia because it does not use medicines and can, if done right and the patient sticks with it, lead to long-lasting elimination of insomnia.
-The therapy does not work for everyone, and it is expensive and time-consuming, but for many who have tried it CBT has made a tremendous impact in providing lasting relief.
+Cognitive Behavioral Therapy (CBT) is arguably the best way to address insomnia because it does not use medicines and can, if done right and the patient sticks with it, lead to long-lasting elimination of insomnia.
+The therapy does not work for everyone, and time with a specialist can be expensive and time-consuming, but for many who have tried it CBT has made a tremendous impact in providing lasting relief.

 Proper CBT is structured and participants are given homework – things they have to work on before the next meeting with their therapists.
 Patients are usually encouraged to keep a sleep diary.